-SCW Program Goals E, F,G
+SCW Program Goals E. F.G

-Net Area of Habitat Created, Enhanced, Restored, Protected (acres)
+28 Net Area of Habitat Created.
+Enhanced, Restored, Protected (acres)

-100% Proportion of Projects and Programs Addressing a Community-Stated Priority or Concern
+100% Proportion of Projects and Programs Addressing

+a Community-Stated Priority or Concern (%)

-Strategies Action(s) Who Should be involved 4.1 Acknowledge, where feasible, other capital 4.1.1 Coordinate with municipal staff during the Project feasibility phase to integrate regional planning efforts with municipal scale capital improvement programs.
-NEAR WASCs, Municipalities, Project proponents improvement programs that can contribute to regional outcomes 4.1.2 Refer to section 1.4 Working Together as well as Appendix E. Key Efforts to Date to identify and collaborate with other efforts contributing to benefits and outcomes in this WA.
-NEAR WASCs, Municipalities, Project & Program proponents 4.2 Coordinate Project implementation with other planned multi-benefit Projects 4.2.1 Leverage Project opportunities and recommendations identified by the San Gabriel Valley Greenway Network Strategic Implementation Plan to implement multi-benefit Projects that integrate transportation, recreation, habitat, and stormwater management.
-Note that recommendations from this plan are integrated into strategies and actions where feasible.
-NEAR Public Works, Scientific Study proponents 4.2.2 Coordinate Projects with planned IRWMP and MS4 Projects, see the Opportunity to colocate or coordinate investments with non-SCW Program existing and ongoing stormwater capture efforts (listed under the Improve Water Quality Planning Theme) to guide Project implementation.
-NEAR WASCs, Municipalities, Project & Program proponents 4.3 Deliver nature-based, multi-benefit Projects and Programs that improve water quality while addressing 4.3.1 Prioritize nature-based, multi-benefit designs that use NBS such as green streets or planted areas with water storage capacity such as rain gardens with bioswales.
+Strategies Action(s) Who Should be involved 4.1 Acknowledge, where feasible, other capital improvement programs that can contribute to regional outcomes 4.1.2 Refer to section 1.4 Working Together as well as Appendix E. Key Efforts to Date to identify NEAR TERM WASCs, Municipalities, Project proponents NEAR WASCs, Municipalities, Project & Program proponents 4.2.1 Driggitize nature based multi-banefit designs that use NBC such as green streets or plantes NEAR MACCA Municipalities

+4.2 Deliver nature-based, multi-benefit Projects and Programs that improve water quality while addressing community priorities and concerns

+- 4.2.1 Prioritize nature-based, multi-benefit designs that use NBS such as green streets or planted areas with water storage capacity such as rain gardens with bioswales.
 Projects should be designed to maximize simultaneous benefits including water quality improvement, stormwater capture, habitat creation, climate resilience, and public health outcomes.
-Reference the Multiple Benefit Opportunity Across Planning Themes composite layer for Project siting.
-NEAR WASCs, Municipalities, TERM Project proponents community priorities and concerns 4.3.2 Develop Projects and Programs that will serve their communities by aligning their implementation to address community-stated priorities or concerns highlighted by the Opportunities to Address Commmunity-stated Priorities and Concerns layer, which incorporates CSNA survey responses.
-NEAR Public Works, Project & Program proponents, CBOs & NGOs 4.3.3 Strategically increase habitat and improve ecosystem function by implementing Projects and Programs that protect habitat areas and expand them through the creation of habitat buffers and linkages in areas with the highest ecosystem need by using the Opportunity for Habitat Creation, Restoration, Enhancement, and Protection .
-NEAR WASCs, Municipalities, TERM Project & Program proponents, Conservancies
+Reference the Multiple Benefit Opportunity Across Planning Themes composite layer for Project siting. - 4.2.2 Develop Projects and Programs that will serve their communities by aligning their implementation to address community-stated priorities or concerns highlighted by the Opportunities to Address Commmunity-stated Priorities and Concerns layer, which incorporates CSNA survey responses. - 4.2.3 Strategically increase habitat and improve ecosystem function by implementing Projects and Programs that protect habitat areas and expand them through the creation of habitat buffers and linkages in areas with the highest ecosystem need by using the Opportunity for Habitat Creation, Restoration, Enhancement, and Protection.